 The Students' Association is run for students by students and has developed a democratic structure

 designed to ensure that the views of our members are heard and represented effectively.

-Each year, members elect four Sabbatical Officers and dozens of student representatives
+Each year, members elect five Sabbatical Officers and dozens of student representatives

 to lead the Students’ Association and represent the interests of students to the University and beyond.

 The elected student leadership works closely with the Students' Association’s staff to ensure the continued development of our services and activities and to deliver our vision and strategic objectives.

 The Students' Association also employs 140 full time and around 500 part time staff to provide support for the activities of the association.
 There is a formal staff structure led by the Chief Executive.

 Governance by the University of Edinburgh and Charity Law